This grieving family wants Fisher-Price's Rock 'n Play sleeper recalled and pediatrics group agrees

 Keenan and Evan Overton want to warn other parents about the Fisher-Price Rock 'n Play sleeper after their son died while sleeping in the product.

-Three days before Christmas 2017, 5-month-old Ezra slept in the sleeper, while his father, Keenan Overton, was asleep on the couch next to him.
+Three days before Christmas 2017, 5-month-old Ezra napped in the sleeper, while his father, Keenan Overton, was asleep on the couch next to him.

 "I looked up and I found him in a standing position but faced down in the chair, his face was on the back of the seat and he was already passed away.
 I picked him up and his face was already blue and his nose was squished in," Keenan Overton told CNN.

-According to Evan Overton, the infant's mother, they haven't filed suit but are negotiating with Fisher-Price.
+Evan Overton, the infant's mother, said they haven't filed suit but are negotiating with Fisher-Price.

 "Fisher-Price and Mattel, their parent company, we are in negotiations to discuss kind of what we expect from talking about and speaking out on the dangers of this chair," Evan Overton said.
 "Our main thing is to inform other people so, that it won't happen to somebody else."